Crashedmind/MyTechieBits.com/content/posts/GithubActionsWorkflow/index.md

 PlantUML Generator looks to be the closest to what I want.

 This ran but did not produce any output files.

-After a bit of poking around it turned out to be how the environment variables were passed in the example workflow associated with this Github action. https://github.com/cloudbees/plantuml-github-action/pull/3
+After a bit of poking around it turned out to be how the environment variables were passed in the example workflow associated with this PlantUML Github action. https://github.com/cloudbees/plantuml-github-action/pull/3

+I then added a github push action - chosing the simplest one I found that did the job.

 ## Workflow

 This is the first draft workflow.
+It meets the stated goal.

 Other ideas/features will be tracked on the associated Github Project https://github.com/Crashedmind/PlantUMLGithubWorkFlow/projects/1